Overview of Failure Modes of Line Insulators

 7. Radial Cracking

-This type of failure has been attributed to cement growth phenomenon and applies only to porcelain insulators that were assembled using overly expansive Portland cement.
+This type of failure has been attributed to cement grout phenomenon and applies only to porcelain insulators that were assembled using overly expansive Portland cement.
 Such radial cracking of porcelain disks can eventually result in internal puncture.
 There are no reliable statistics regarding the incidence of this type of failure but it is widely published that failure rates of porcelain insulators due to cement growth problems are generally associated with specific production batches.
 In North America, for example, large populations of porcelain insulators manufactured in the 1970s were affected by this problem.

 Insulator